 f.
 Transfer of Membership - Memberships shall not be transferable.

-G. Termination, Expulsion, and Dissolution of Membership – Any member may resign from INC at any time by giving written notice to the Secretary of INC. No member may be suspended, terminated or expelled from INC except upon the affirmative vote of seventy-five percent (75%) of the Council of Delegates and for cause, as determined by a majority vote of the Council of Delegates.
-Any member that is proposed to be suspended, terminated or expelled shall be given written notice of the grounds for the proposed suspension, termination or expulsion and an opportunity to present its position, either in person or in writing, to the Council of Delegates at least thirty (30) days prior to the date the Council of Delegates acts on the proposed suspension, termination or expulsion of the member.
-The decision of the Council of Delegates shall be made in good faith and shall be final.
+g.
+Termination, Expulsion, and Dissolution of Membership – Any member may resign from INC at any time by giving written notice to the Secretary of INC. Any member may be proposed to be suspended, terminated or expelled from INC for cause, as determined by a majority vote of the Council of Delegates, and in no event may a member be suspended, terminated or expelled from INC without cause.
+Any member that is proposed to be suspended, terminated or expelled after a determination of cause by the Council of Delegates shall be given written notice of the grounds for the proposed suspension, termination or expulsion and an opportunity to present its position, either in person or in writing, to the Council of Delegates at least thirty (30) days prior to the date the Council of Delegates acts on the proposed suspension, termination or expulsion of the member.
+No member may be suspended, terminated or expelled from INC except upon the affirmative vote of seventy-five percent (75%) of the Council of Delegates.
+The decision of the Council of Delegates in any such matter shall be made in good faith and shall be final.

 Article III – Governance